ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

         x.AddDefaults()))
 ```

-Often you just want to extend the default behaviour of sorting.
+Often you just want to extend the default behavior of sorting.
 If this is the case, you can also use `SortConventionExtension`

 ```csharp
 public class CustomConventionExtension